 The Accounting program at Woodbury University dates back to 1884, making it one of the oldest accounting programs in Southern California.
 As an accredited member of AACSB International, Woodbury’s business programs rank in the top 5 percent of global business schools.Apply Request Information Take a Tour

-You will find yourself in small-sized classes with accomplished, forward-thinking faculty teaching a curriculum of applied mathematics, business law and relevant techniques from other academic disciplines.
+Woodbury University’s Accounting Program offers you small-sized classes with accomplished, forward-thinking faculty teaching a curriculum beyond applied mathematics and business law.
+Your future is in relevant techniques from other academic disciplines.

-The B.B.A. in the Accounting major is taught by a blend of academic and professional faculty who will mentor you and help you build your accounting skills so that you will be employable when you graduate.
+Woodbury University’s Accounting Program is taught by a blend of academic and professional faculty who will mentor you and help you build your accounting skills so that you will be employable when you graduate.
 This four-year accounting program begins with core courses in mathematics, business and technology.

 Students are required to complete a professional internship before graduation.